ideaeclipse/prntscrn/backend/prntscrn-api/README.md

     * User must pass a valid Admin Authorization token in request header
     * If valid will return a json string saying Authorized
     * Else will return a json string saying unauthorized

+### Prntscrn endpoints

+* GET /image
+    * User must pass a valid Admin Authorization token in request header
+    * Errors
+        * All errors are handled by authentication methods
+    * Success
+        * Returns a json array of all images entries that exist, each sub json string contains one key, id

+* GET /image/:id
+    * Public endpoint
+    * Errors
+        * Returns a status code of 400 if the id doesn't exist in the database
+    * Success
+        * Renders a image to the browser

+* POST /image
+    * User must pass a valid Admin Authorization token in request header
+    * Errors
+        * All errors are handled by authentication methods
+    * Success
+        * Returns a json string with key url, which is a link to the image

+* DELETE /image/:id
+    * User must pass a valid Admin Authorization token in request header
+    * Errors
+        * Returns a status code of 400 if the id doesn't exist in the database
+    * Success
+        * Returns a json string saying the image was deleted